 For the kitchen appliances you may not want to up-cycle or buy second hand goods, however this doesn’t mean there aren’t deals to discover on appliances that look a retro.
 Next, Dunelm, Very and Argos all have a reasonably priced range of chic kettles, toasters and microwaves.
 These appliances are ideal for adding a burst of colour into the room too.

-Image sourced from sanjoyg
+Image sourced from Debenhams

-Accessories, lighting and pictures
+Accessories, Lighting and Pictures

 When looking for accessories it’s time to become a bargain hunter again going to car boots and salvage yards as they are a great place to pick up some cheap and quirky accessories for your home.
 Vintage signage, vases, ornaments, candle stick holders and fruit bowls are often readily available at these places.